 BlueCard/National Account Issues

 Coverage eligibility of computed tomography (CT) scanning to detect coronary artery calcification may be limited by contractual exclusions for screening tests.

 State or federal mandates (e.g., FEP) may dictate that all devices approved by the U.S. Food and Drug Administration (FDA) may not be considered investigational.
 Therefore, FDA-approved devices may only be assessed on the basis of their medical necessity.

 This policy was created in December 1995 and updated periodically with literature review.
-The most recent update covers the period from June 2012 through June 2013.
+The most recent update covers the period through April 14, 2014.